agrifooddatacanada/OCA_package_standard/README.md

  - Provide at least one example of the overlay in fully canonicalized, serialized (in JSON) format including a correctly calculated SAID value.
  - The capture_base SAID does not need to reference a specific capture_base but MUST be well formed.
  - The capture_base example SAID is used in the calculations of the overlay SAID.
- - The example MAY be formatted with line breaks and indentations for readability.
+ - The example MAY be formatted with line breaks and indentations for readability after the SAID has been calculated.
-3. Canonicalization rules of overlay contents:
- - Canonicalization rules MUST be documented for all parts of the overlay indicating when insertion ordered or lexigraphical ordered.
- - Overlays MUST have at a header at the beginning which contains: SAID (d), type, optional language, then capture base.
-This order is insertion ordered. `"d"="", "type"="", "language"="" (optional), "capture_base"=""`
- - If multiple languages are present within an overlay object, each language overlay MUST be ordered lexigraphically according to the language value.
- - Following the header content MUST be ordered lexigraphically.
 4. Rules summary:
  - Summarize all the requirements (MUST and MAY) for the overlay.
 5. Test case: